unveroleone/HackStarter-Kit/Theory/Connections/README.md

 ## 🔍 **Description**

 The **M5Stick** is a compact and versatile development board equipped with several GPIO pins, power outputs, and communication protocols.
-It supports various modules, this makes it really fun.
+It supports various modules, making it really fun for IoT projects.

 ---